-What does Diamond Eyes (Boom-Lay Boom-Lay Boom) mean?
+What do you think Diamond Eyes (Boom-Lay Boom-Lay Boom) means?

 Shinedown: Diamond Eyes (Boom-Lay Boom-Lay Boom) Meaning